dhoun001/rshell/README.md

 12. Exit works on random occasions, generally works with && but sometimes
   * (con) with || and ; depending on combination
 13. Pressing the enter key as a command will cause the program to abort.
+14. If you use brackets there is a seg fault, but if you use the brackets
+  * within the connectors, then it will go through.